-- Treated differently in determining whether such person satisfies any requirement or condition for the provision of any aid, benefit, or service; - · Provided different aid, benefits, or services; - Provided aid, benefits, or services in a different manner; - · Denied any aid, benefit, or service; - Subjected to separate or different rules of behavior, sanctions, or other treatment; - Treated differently concerning the domicile or residence of a student or applicant; - Discriminated against by providing significant assistance to any agency, organization, or person which discriminates on the basis of sex in providing any aid, benefit, or service to students, faculty, or employees; - Otherwise limited in the enjoyment of any right, privilege, advantage, or opportunity with regards to aid, benefits, or services; or - Treated differently with regard to terms, conditions, or benefits of employment, or in the recruitment, consideration, or selection thereof.
+- Treated differently in determining whether such person satisfies any requirement or condition for the provision of any aids, benefits, or services; - Provided different aid, benefits, or services; - Provided aid, benefits, or services in a different manner; - Denied any aids, benefits or services; - Subjected to separate or different rules of behavior, sanctions or other treatment; - Treated differently concerning the domicile or residence of a student or applicant; - Discriminated against by providing significant assistance to any agency, organization or person which discriminates on the basis of sex in providing any aid, benefit, or service to students, faculty or employees; - Otherwise limited in the enjoyment of any rights, privileges, advantages or opportunities with regard to aids, benefits or services; or - Treated differently with regard to terms, conditions or benefits of employment, or in the recruitment, consideration or selection thereof.

-When these or other forms of discrimination are based on sex, gender, gender identity, gender expression, or sexual orientation, the conduct will be resolved under this policy.
+When these or other forms of discrimination are based on sex, gender, gender identity, gender expression or sexual orientation, the conduct will be resolved under this policy.

 Discrimination on the basis of sex/gender in employment is permissible in situations where sex/gender is a bona fide occupational qualification reasonably necessary to the normal operation of the College.
-Note that the federal regulations regarding Title IX include certain exceptions, such as single-gender housing, athletic participation, and chorus participation, that do not constitute Sex/Gender Discrimination.
+Note that the federal regulations regarding Title IX include certain exceptions, such as singlegender housing, athletic participation and chorus participation, that do not constitute Sex/Gender Discrimination.
 These limited permissible exceptions, found in Title 34 of the Code of Federal Regulations, Part 106, will be considered when determining whether Prohibited Conduct occurred under this Policy.